blacklabelops/logrotate/README.md

 	blacklabelops/logrotate
 ~~~~

-> Crawls for file endings json and .xml.
+> Crawls for file endings .json and .xml.

 # Set the Log interval